 The novel coronavirus has gone pandemic, our entire cohort of students has canceled, and we’ll be closed for the semester.
-“We are willing to ramp up and teach online,” suggests one faculty member in an email to all staff and faculty.
-While it’s encouraging that faculty are willing to re-tool quickly for online teaching, the suggestion misses the point that we are a study abroad program where English happens to be taught, and you cannot study abroad online.
+While it’s encouraging that faculty are willing to re-tool quickly for online teaching, we are a study abroad program where English happens to be taught, and you cannot study abroad online.
 It’s true that many English language programs have ‘gone online’ to try and ride out the crisis, but this is a stopgap measure that will not satisfy students over the long haul.
 The corona crisis forces us to consider just what English language programs in the U.S. actually are, and what value they offer to their students.

 The terms ‘intensive English program’ and ‘English language program’ can actually distract us from getting to the right answer.
 Yes, we teach English, but so do online instructors, phone apps, self-study books, and secondary schools in countries the world over.
 Our students don’t come to us only for English.
 English language programs are:

 - experiential: students embark on a life adventure, many in a tradition that follows the ‘grand tour’ of Europe of young people from wealthy families in the 18th and 19th centuries

 - immersive: students are surrounded by the target language and culture, which can drive changes in their language ability, their resilience, tolerance, adaptabilty, and even their identity